histrio/py-couchdb/docs/source/index.rst

 ========================

 - Uses `requests`_ for http requests (much faster than the standard library)
-- Python2 and Python3 compatible with same codebase (with one exception, Python view server that uses 2to3)
+- CouchDB 2.x and CouchDB 3.x compatible
 - Also compatible with pypy.

 .. _python: http://python.org